ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/README.md

+# GitHub Configuration Best Practices

+## Intro

+GitHub is a collaborative source code management platform that plays a critical role in modern software development, providing a central repository for storing, managing, and versioning source code as well as collaborating with a community of developers.
+However, it also represent a potential security risk if not properly configured.
+In this guide, we will explore the best practices for securing GitHub, covering topics that include user authentication, access control, permissions, monitoring, logging, and integrating security tools.

+## Audience

+This guide has been written for the:

+* **Maintainer** who wants to improve the security posture for one or more GitHub repositories they support.
+* **Open Source Program Office (OSPO)** who is typically responsible for multiple organizations and repositories.
+* **Operations** team tasked with applying policies as part of their work managing assets on GitHub.

+## Recommendations

 ### Continuous Integration / Continuous Deployment
 1. [Workflows Should Not Be Allowed To Approve Pull Requests](actions/actions_can_approve_pull_requests.md)
 2. [GitHub Actions Should Be Restricted To Selected Repositories](actions/all_repositories_can_run_github_actions.md)